m4rk-lewis/FinBERT_feat_eng_for_Momentum_Transformer/README.md

 7. Run one of the Momentum Transformer or Slow Momentum with Fast Reversion experiments with `python -m examples.run_dmn_experiment <<EXPERIMENT_NAME>>`

-## TESTING THE FinBERT TFT dataset on the Momentum Transformer trading model
-1. The twitter data was scraped using the Optimized-Modified-GetOldTweets3-OMGOT repository by
-2. Download the Quandl data with: `python -m data.download_quandl_data <<API_KEY>>`
-3. Create Momentum Transformer input features with: `python -m examples.create_features_quandl`.
-In this example we use the 100 futures tickers which have i) the longest history ii) more than 90% of trading days have data iii) data up until at least Dec 2021.
-4. Optionally, run the changepoint detection module: `python -m examples.concurent_cpd_quandl <<CPD_WINDOW_LENGTH>>`, for example `python -m examples.concurent_cpd_quandl 21` and `python -m examples.concurent_cpd_quandl 126`
-5. Create Momentum Transformer input features, including CPD module features with: `python -m examples.create_features_quandl 21` after the changepoint detection module has completed.
-6. To create a features file with multiple changepoint detection lookback windows: `python -m examples.create_features_quandl 126 21` after the 126 day LBW changepoint detection module has completed and a features file for the 21 day LBW exists.
-7. Run one of the Momentum Transformer or Slow Momentum with Fast Reversion experiments with `python -m examples.run_dmn_experiment <<EXPERIMENT_NAME>>`

 ===========================================================================
 ## New Features